rvesse/airline/docs/guide/annotations/port.md

 ```
 This restricts the `-p` option to taking a value which is either an `OS_ALLOCATED` or `DYNAMIC` port which corresponds to the ranges `0` and `49512` through `65535`.

-The following table shows the available port ranges:
+The following table shows the available standard port types:

 | `PortType` constant | Port Ranges | Notes |
 | -------------------------- | ----------------- | -------- |